 By Robin Hinson

 It’s not every day that I get to wake up, hop on a plane to visit a wonderful woman and her family to hear about why she wants to be a surrogate for a same-sex couple.
-It is, however, safe to say that these kinds of days are not only some of my best days as a case manager, but also some of the best days of my life.
+It is, however, safe to say that these kinds of days are not only some of my best days as a journey coordinator, but also some of the best days of my life.

 This particularly spectacular day starts in a hotel bed.
 This will be in-home visit number 41, and this hotel bed definitely rates in the top 5.
 I happily get up, grab a quick cup of coffee, hop in my Kia Soul rental, and head north on I-91 toward Sam’s* house in northwestern Massachusetts.